berke-celikel/berke-celikel.github.io/aboutme.md

 ---

 ## ⚖️ What Drives Me
 I’m especially focused on international commercial law, with a strong emphasis on arbitration and cross-border dispute resolution.
-What drives me is the intellectual and strategic challenge of navigating complex global disputes—and the opportunity to help resolve strategically significant legal matters across jurisdictions.
+I’m drawn to the complexity of global legal disputes and the opportunity to help resolve high-impact matters across jurisdictions.
 ---

 ## 🛠️ Experience